Cherrylim128/economic_evaluation_tutorial/CostEffectivenessAnalysis_Shiny/README.md

 This app evaluates the cost-effectiveness of implementing an intervention (example with maintaining an active microbiology laboratory for blood culture testing in healthcare settings).
 The model uses a decision tree approach to compare strategies with and without active microbiology services.

 ### App files are found in in the CostEffectivenessAnalysis_Shiny folder.
-Download this code my clicking on the green code button on the top right and select 'Download ZIP'.
+Download this code by clicking on the green code button on the top right of this page (https://github.com/Cherrylim128/economic_evaluation_tutorial/tree/oraya_shiny) and select 'Download ZIP'.
 Unzip the file and then navigate to the CostEffectivenessAnalysis_Shiny folder.

-In this folder, run the app.R file to launch the app created for the practical_cea_decisiontree.R file
+In this folder, run the app.R file to launch the app created for the practical_cea_decisiontree.R file.
+If you get errors, try setting your working directory to where your practical_cea_decisiontree.R file is stored ( example : uncomment the setwd("enter_your_path_to_file") line and enter the path.)